danraven/nilu_wrapper/README.md

 * I intended to write the API proxy in a way that its storage can be interchangeable, so a MongoDB or SQL implementation can also be possible.
 I chose Redis because of the schemaless approach, as the amount of data and the fields vary from endpoint to endpoint.
 * The wrapper currently only works with HTTPS APIs (due to the default options of `https.get`) and only with `GET` endpoints.
 It shouldn't be overly difficult to expand it and even allow `POST` or `PUT` requests to be forwarded (without caching the result, of course).
+* `src/endpoints.json.dist` is in kind of an awkward place as it should probably be in the root directory, with the customized `endpoints.json` being copied into the source during build time.
 * The routing in `endpoints.json` could be less strict and more customizable, e.g. allowing for additional query parameters, choosing which parameter to pass to the external APIs, making `targetPath` optional and defaulting to the defined path, etc. It also should be improved to accommodate path variables (like `/user/:id`).